sharma-mohit/platform-core/docs/ROADMAP.md

 - Helm charts for core services
 - TLS using custom Cloudflare origin certs
 - Secrets operator setup with initial sync

+### Goal
+- Fully automated infrastructure-as-code platform with GitHub integration and no manual setup for core services

 ---